helm/charts/incubator/etcd/README.md

 ## Failover

 If any etcd member fails it gets re-joined eventually.
-You can test the scenario by killing process of one of the pets:
+You can test the scenario by killing process of one of the replicas:

 ```shell
 $ ps aux | grep etcd-1